Montréal basics: A practical guide to the city

 Money

-Canadian currency is the Canadian dollar, which is divided into 100 cents.
+What currency does Montréal use?
+The Canadian dollar.
+The currency is divided into 100 cents.
 There are 5, 10, 20, 50, and 100 dollar bills.
 Smaller coins are 5, 10, and 25 cent pieces as well as of 1 and 2 dollars.
-Banking and credit cards (including touchless “tap and pay”) are welcome almost everywhere.
+Banking and credit cards (including touch-less tap and pay”) are welcome almost everywhere.

 Quartier des spectacles, de Maisonneuve Blvd.